MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-netlogon.md

 - On the domain controllers (DC), discovers a DC that has not been discovered.

-- On the PDC, attempts to add the `<DomainName>`[1B] NetBIOS name if it hasn’t already been successfully added.
+- On the PDC, attempts to add the `<DomainName>`[1B] NetBIOS name if it hasn't already been successfully added.

 None of these operations are critical.
 15 minutes is optimal in all but extreme cases.
 For instance, if a DC is separated from a trusted domain by an expensive (e.g., ISDN) line, this parameter might be adjusted upward to avoid frequent automatic discovery of DCs in a trusted domain.